jaredcowoCS/mars/README.md

   * Start Rails Server `rails s`

 ## Testing
 Automated Testing is a major part of Mars.
-Our test suite consists of feature/integration and units tests both on the front-end and the back-end.
+Our test suite consists of integration and units tests both on the front-end and the back-end.
 As a result before any changes/new features are integrated into the `master`  branch, they must be covered by tests and all existing tests must pass.

 - `rspec spec` - Runs the Back-End suites